-Over the past few years, we’ve grown from a completely family-run operation to a thriving small manufacturer of whole milk, European-style yogurt.
-Although we’ve brought on production, sales, and marketing staff, everyone in the family still pitches in on a daily basis, and are central to decisions big and small.
+Over the past few years, we’ve grown from a completely family-run operation to a thriving manufacturer of nationally distributed whole milk dairy products.
+Although we’ve brought on production, sales, and marketing staff, everyone in the family still pitches in on a daily basis, and are key to decisions big and small.

 What are 100% grass-fed cows?

-Cows that are 100% grass-fed graze when the grasses and other native plants grow, and eat hay (stored grass) in the winter months--oftentimes harvested from same pastures they graze on.
+Cows that are 100% grass-fed graze when the grasses and other native plants grow, and eat hay (stored dry grass) or baleage (stored, fermented grass) in the winter months—most times harvested from same pastures they graze on.

 What are the main differences between feeding cows a mixed ration of grain-based feed, and 100% grass-feeding?

 Simply put, when dairy farmers choose to raise cows with managed grazing techniques, and when cows are fed the diet they evolved to eat, the end result is healthier animals, healthier farms, and healthier dairy products.